Urjachau1/Portfolio-Project/doc/06-component-finishing-touches/06-component-finishing-touches.md

 and this project adheres to [Calendar Versioning](https://calver.org/) of the following form: YYYY.0M.0D.

-## YYYY.MM.DD
+## 2025.04.18

 ### Added

-- Designed test suite for <!-- insert name of component here --> component
+- Designed test suite for MoodTracker component using JUnit
-- Designed two different use cases for <!-- insert name of component here --> component
+- Created three interactive, user-based use cases for MoodTracker:
+  - DailyMoodLogger
+  - WeeklyMoodTrends
+  - EmergencyMoodCheckIn
+- Wrote detailed developer reflection summarizing growth and takeaways
+- Provided breathing tips and wellness prompts for negative moods

 ### Updated

-- Changed design to include ...
+- Polished codebase with improved comments, naming, and structure
+- Enhanced user interaction flow in all use cases

 ```